eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 2_1_2.
 Click "Run Search" and get images (in the first tab page: "Search").
 2_1_3.
 Click "Create Cleared TXTImages" (in the last tab page: "Search").
 2_1_4.
 [Note: This step can be skipped] Open "TXTImages" folder and remove images without text.
 2_1_5.
-Click "Create Empty Sub From Cleared TXTImages" which will generate "sub.srt" file with timing only in root directory of program (in the last tab page: "Search").
+Click "Create Empty Sub From Cleared TXTImages" which will generate "sub.srt" file with timing only (in the last tab page: "Search").
 In Subtitle Edit:
 2_2_1.
 Click in menu "File->Open" and select sub.srt file
 2_2_2.
 Click in menu "File->Import images.." + Click "..." in top right and select all files in "TXTImages" (CTRL+A) 2_2_3.
-IMPORTANT_PART: Select all records in "Subtitle text" tree, right mouse click, select "Image preprocessing...", select check box with "Invert colors", press "OK" 2_2_4.
+IMPORTANT_PART: Select all records in "Subtitle text" tree (select any record and press CTRL+A), right mouse click, select "Image preprocessing...", select check box with "Invert colors", press "OK" 2_2_4.
 Select "OCR Method" (any Tesseract method works good on English Text) 2_2_5.
 Select Right "Language" also as it in Dictionary and download it by pressing "..." and "Download"